epartington/12345_testrepo/README.md

 > intellij - with appid - packetbroker

-> ghdesktop - with appid - packetbroker
+> ghdesktop - with appid - packetbroker2